BryantTranGB/BryantTranGB/README.md

 - 👋 Hi, I’m @BryantTranGB
-- 👀 I’m interested in ERP,E-CRM, html5, css
+- 👀 I’m interested in ERP,E-CRM, html5, css3, javascript and Graphic Design
 - 🌱 I’m currently learning E-Commerce
 - 💞️ I’m looking to collaborate on Researching
 - 📫 How to reach me: pls contact by sending to baothg19411c@gmail.com or texting to https://www.facebook.com/Baomaxdeptraihihi/
 <!---